IWUGERMANY/WLC-Benchmarks-for-German-Domestic-and-Non-Domestic-Buildings/README.md

 **Whole-Life-Cycle Benchmarks for Domestic and Non-Domestic Buildings: A Method for Definition and Communication Applied to the German Building Stock**
 Behem and Bischof, 2026

+The paper was written for the [eceee Summer Study 2026](https://www.eceee.org/summerstudy/).

 ## Repository Status

 This repository is a dataset release accompanying a paper currently in copyediting.
 The workbook is released as the authoritative dataset artifact.
 Values, wording, citation details, and metadata may still be updated after the final publication.